SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_fluff.md

 If **more** than one factor is missing, it's highly unlikely the project will succeed.

 I cannot emphasize this enough! **Never choose to manage a project that you know is unlikely to succeed.** It's a poor use of your time and may hurt your career.
 Either change the frame to solve the problematic factors or find a different project completely.
+To be clear, I'm not saying you should reject every project.
+What I am saying is that you should be assertive, selective, and proactive.

+Filter out projects that aren't going to work.
+Ensure that you feel confident that you have the tools needed to succeed.
 Sometimes, the smartest decision is not to undertake a project that is set up to fail.

-On the other hand, a good manager can often change the circumstances of a project and help ensure that all the factors ARE covered before a project really gets underway.
+On the other hand, a good project manager can often change the circumstances of a project and help ensure that all the factors ARE covered before a project really gets underway.
+Most elements are in your control, even more than you realize.

 ---